Miami defeats Patriots in dramatic fashion, touchdown on final play

 Belichick opted to have Gostkowski kick a 22-yarder in the closing seconds rather than pin the Dolphins near their goal line.
 Instead, Miami returned the ensuing kickoff to the 31 — and on the next play pulled off a miracle.

 Brady broke the NFL record for career touchdown passes including postseason and now has 582, three more than Peyton Manning.
-His scores covered 2 yards to Julian Edelman, 37 to Cordarrelle Patterson and 16 to Gronkowski .
+His scores covered 2 yards to Julian Edelman, 37 to Cordarrelle Patterson and 16 to Gronkowski.

-Tannehill missed two plays at the end of the first half after a teammate stepped on his right foot .
+Tannehill missed two plays at the end of the first half after a teammate stepped on his right foot.
 He returned to start the second half, and his 23-yard touchdown pass to Brice Butler put the Dolphins ahead 28-27 late in the third quarter.

 But they managed only three first downs and no points thereafter — until the final play.